-Hemp seeds have a very mild, nutty flavor.
-Hemp milk is made from hulled hemp seeds, water and sweetener.
+Hemp seeds have a mild, nutty flavor.
+Hemp milk is made from hulled hemp seeds, water, and sweetener.
 Hemp oil has a strong "grassy" flavor.

-While hemp is commonly confused with marijuana and belongs to the same family, the two plants are very different.
-Marijuana is grown to contain high amounts of THC (tetrahydrocannabinol), the chemical that is responsible for its psychoactive properties.
+Hemp is commonly confused with marijuana.
+It belongs to the same family, but the two plants are very different.
+Marijuana is grown to contain high amounts of tetrahydrocannabinol (THC), the chemical that is responsible for its psychoactive properties.
 Hemp describes the edible plant seeds and only contains a trace amount of THC.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
+This feature is part of a collection of articles on the health benefits of popular foods.
 It provides a nutritional breakdown of hemp and an in-depth look at its possible health benefits, how to incorporate more hemp into your diet and any potential health risks of consuming hemp.

 Nutritional breakdown of hemp

 Hemp is available in a variety of forms, including oils and powders.

 According to the USDA National Nutrient Database, one tablespoon of hemp seeds weighing 30 grams (g) contains:

 - 14.62 g of fat

 - 2.6 g of carbohydrates (including 1.2 g of fiber and 0.45 g of sugar)

 - 495 mg of phosphorus